Radio Licensing Information

 Regulations respecting radiocommunication, radio authorizations, exemptions from authorizations and the operation of radio apparatus, radio-sensitive equipment and interference-causing equipment.

-Procedures for Two Way Radio Licensing in Canada
+Two Way Radios That Require Licensing in Canada

 Why You Need a Mobile Radio